ObaidUr-Rahmaan/crawl-hog/README.md

 Powered by Firecrawl's API and OpenAI's GPT-3.5-turbo.

-Firecrawls gives you 500 free credits every month and GPT-3.5-turbo is dirt-cheap.
+Firecrawls gives you 500 free credits every month (1 credit per page) and GPT-3.5-turbo is dirt-cheap.

 ```